JamesGolding-myob/Conways.Game.Of.Life/README.md

 - A Dead Cell with exactly 3 live neighbours become alive
 - A Live Cell with more than 3 live neighbours dies in this implemwntation:
-- A Cell on the edge of the grid, neighbours are calculated by using the other edge of the grid
+- A Cell on the edge of the grid, neighbours are calculated by using the other edge of the grid (wrapping)
 - A Cell cannot reference itself as one of it's own neighbours

 To try out the game for yourself, please clone the main branch.